 - The Court of Justice of the EU (CJEU) would not have jurisdiction as regards EU27 citizens in the UK (under the withdrawal agreement it would have residual jurisdiction for eight years after the end of the transition period.

 - EU citizens would have no right to an appeal to an immigration judge.

 On 28 January 2019, the UK Home Office published a policy paper outlining its proposals for how it will treat EU citizens arriving in the UK after a no-deal Brexit.

 According to these proposals, subject to parliamentary approval of the necessary legislation in the event that the UK leaves the EU without a ratified withdrawal agreement, temporary, transitional arrangements will apply from Brexit day until 31 December 2020, after which a new immigration regime will be implemented.
 This means the UK would unilaterally grant EU citizens arriving after Brexit largely the same rights as entrants before Brexit, until the new immigration rules take effect, including the right to enter, stay, work and study, bring family and access benefits, only not backed by the legal authority of the European Court of Justice.

 However, as the EU Settlement Scheme would not apply to new arrivals (in a no-deal scenario), their long-term rights would depend on a further unilateral offer from the UK, bilateral agreements with individual member states or a future relationship agreement with the EU.

 See our analysis of these no-deal temporary transitional arrangements.

 UK Nationals in the EU

-If the UK leaves the EU on 29 March 2019 without a ratified withdrawal agreement, then UK nationals will become third-country nationals immediately:
+If the UK leaves the EU without a ratified withdrawal agreement, then UK nationals will become third-country (non-EU) nationals immediately:

 - UK nationals wishing to visit the EU for up to 90 days will likely be able to do so without a visa, provided that the UK reciprocates for EU nationals (subject to the necessary legislation).